 Adam Mansbach's Go the Fuck to Sleep is a #1 New York Times bestseller, and one of the most talked-about books of the decade.
 A viral sensation that shot to #1 on Amazon.com months before the book was even available, it has been published in forty languages, and is forthcoming as a feature film from Fox 2000.

-An inaugural recipient of the Ford Foundation's Future Aesthetics Artist Grant, Mansbach was also a 2012 Sundance Institute Screenwriting Lab fellow and the recipient of the Indian Paintbrush/Sundance Institute Feature Filmwriting Grant.
-The 2009-2011 New Voices Professor of Fiction at Rutgers University, he founded, edited and published the pioneering 1990s hip hop journal Elementary and spent several years traveling as a drum technician with the Elvin Jones Jazz Machine.
-His fiction and essays have appeared in The New Yorker, The New York Times Book Review, Esquire, The Times of London, The Believer, N+1, The Los Angeles Times, The Boston Globe, and on National Public Radio's All Things Considered.
+An inaugural recipient of the Ford Foundation's Future Aesthetics Artist Grant, Mansbach was a 2012 Sundance Institute Screenwriting Lab fellow and the recipient of the Indian Paintbrush/Sundance Institute Feature Filmwriting Grant.
+He is a 2013 grantee of both the Berkeley Repertory Theater and the Hip Hop Theater Festival.
+The 2009-2011 New Voices Professor of Fiction at Rutgers University, he edited and published the pioneering 1990s hip hop journal Elementary and spent several years traveling as a drum technician with the Elvin Jones Jazz Machine.
+His fiction and essays have appeared in The New Yorker, The New York Times Book Review, Esquire, The Believer, N+1, The Guardian, Salon.com, and on National Public Radio's All Things Considered.

 adam.mansbach [at] gmail.com